brianhabana/markdown/README.md

 # Loan Qualifier

-This is a command-line interface application for entering entering user info to determine qualifying loans written in python
+This is a command-line interface application for entering entering user info to determine which loans the user qualifys for, written in python

 ---